TDS ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 05, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Telephone and Data Systems, Inc. (: TDS) alleging that the Company violated federal securities laws.
+NEW YORK, May 9, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Telephone and Data Systems, Inc. (NYSE: TDS) alleging that the Company violated federal securities laws.

 Class Period: May 6, 2022 to November 3, 2022